MattBubernak/4828_HW03_F15/Questions.md

 Consumer 3 Consumed: Product<8>
 ```

-In the output excerpt, looking at `Product<8>`, it is evident that there is race condition around product creation. `Product<8>` gets created by Producers 0 and 1 and consumers 1 and 3 consume the product.
-This shows that adding the `synchronized` in all the methods of 'ProductionLine.java' does not rid the program of all the race conditions.
+In the output excerpt, looking at `Product<8>`, it is evident that there is a race condition around product creation. `Product<8>` gets created by Producers 0 and 1 and consumers 1 and 3 consume the product.
+Clearly, adding the `synchronized` in all the methods of 'ProductionLine.java' does not rid the program of all the race conditions.

 ####Race Condition 2:
-In spite of using the `synchronized` keyword, there is still a race condition. `synchronized` keyword does not co-ordinate the actions between different methods.
-The action of retrieving a product from the queue should be followed by decrementing the size of the queue and then only another consumer thread should be allowed to check the size of the queue.
+In spite of using the `synchronized` keyword, there is still another race condition.
+The `synchronized` keyword does not co-ordinate the actions between different methods.
+The action of retrieving a product from the queue should be followed by decrementing the size of the queue, and then only another consumer thread should be allowed to check the size of the queue.
 Hence, retrieve and size checking should be handled as **a transaction**.
 Similarly, when a producer produces an item, it is followed by increasing the size of the queue.
 Adding `synchronized` keyword on the retrieve, append and size methods in 'ProductionLine.java'  does not guarantee that the folloiwng actions will be handled as a transaction:
 * append a product and then increment the size of the queue
 * retrieve a product and then decrement the size of the queue

-This might lead to a situation where, for instance, 8 threads read the size of the queue being greater than zero.
+This might lead to a situation where, for instance, 8 threads read the size of the queue as greater than zero.
 Hence, they enter the following section of code in a synchronized fashion but before the size of the queue gets updated by consumer threads already inside the `if` statement.

 ```
 if (queue.size() > 0) {